 The PUC adopted rules requiring the state's utilities to offer customers the option of supporting the fund by checking off a contribution of $1, $5, $10, or other amount each month on their electric bill.
 Every six months, each utility must notify its customers of the existence and purpose of the fund, the means to contribute to the fund, and summaries of projects that have been supported by the fund.
 In 2012, the law was modified to allow voluntary contributions to be used for both renewable energy and energy efficiency projects.

 Revenue for the fund also comes from the state's renewable portfolio standard.
 Utilities may pay an alternative compliance payment (ACP) in lieu of procuring renewable resources to meet portfolio requirements; ACP income supports the Energy Efficiency and Renewable Resource Fund.
 The fund expects to receive about $100,000 per year, primarily from voluntary customer contributions, for fiscal years 2015 and 2016.
-See Efficiency Maine's Fiscal Years 2014-2016 Triennial Plan for more details.
+See Efficiency Maine's Triennial Plan IV (Fiscal Years 2020-2022) for more details.

 Administration and Reporting